Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Sustainable ports

-Sustainable ports are crucial to the green logistics ecosystem.
+sustainable ports are crucial to the green logistics ecosystem.
 These ports are designed to minimize environmental impact through energy-efficient infrastructure, waste management, and the adoption of clean energy technologies.
 Sustainable ports play a pivotal role in reducing the carbon footprint of global shipping operations.

 These are just a few of the many practices that companies are following.
 If you want to keep up with the trends in the shipping industry and tips on how you can make your business more sustainable, subscribe to our monthly newsletter, and get insights delivered straight to your inbox.